DTai261/Acunetix_tele_bot/README.md

 `/vuln_type`: get all scanned vulns by severity (1-4)<br>
 `/search_vuln`: search for vuln has been scaned<br>
 `/manual_activate_auto_scan`: Manual activate auto scan after it dead.
 Not sure if this work :)<br>
+`/notification`: Enable or disable new vulnerabilities notifications from the bot<br>
+`/get_api_token`: generate a new API token that can be used for authenticating requests to the associated API server<br>

 ## Example